core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 All three content-types are based on the same representation mechanisms, parts of which are simply not used in the first and second case.

+How the use of one of these content types is selected in a transfer protocol is outside the scope of this specification.
+The last paragraph of {{Section 5.2 of RFC8040}} discusses how to indicate and request the usage of specific content-types in RESTCONF.
+Similar mechanisms are available in CoAP {{-coap}} using the Content-Format and Accept Options; {{-comi}} demonstrates specifics on how Content-Format may be used to indicate the `id=sid` case.

 # Security Considerations